GabrieleRomeo/sjs/DOCUMENTATION.md

 #### F.exists(x)

-Check if the provided value is neither Null nor Undefined
+Checks if the provided value is neither Null nor Undefined.